 We are continuously seeking to improve the efficiency and effectiveness of our operations and of our internal controls.
 This results in refinements to processes throughout the Company.
 However, there have been no changes in internal controls over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended December 31, 2012, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-In accordance with the rules and regulations of the SEC, we have not yet assessed the internal control over financial reporting of the 35 locations added by Carrier Enterprise III, which collectively represented approximately 19% of our consolidated assets at December 31, 2012, the processes and systems of Carrier Enterprise III did not impact the internal controls over financial reporting for our other consolidated subsidiaries.
+In accordance with the rules and regulations of the SEC, we have not yet assessed the internal control over financial reporting of the 35 locations added by Carrier Enterprise III, which collectively represented approximately 19% of our consolidated assets at December 31, 2012 and approximately 7% of our consolidated revenues for the year ended December 31, 2012.
+From the respective acquisition dates to December 31, 2012, the processes and systems of Carrier Enterprise III did not impact the internal controls over financial reporting for our other consolidated subsidiaries.